Legendrian knots and constructible sheaves: Further constructions

 One mystery regarding ruling filtrations is how the notion of `normal ruling' will appear.
 We recall this briefly.
 Suppose $\Phi \subset \bR^2$ is a front diagram whose cusps and crossings all have different $x$-coordinates; i.e., suppose a sufficiently thin vertical strip around a given crossing contains no cusps or other crossings.
 Consider two eyes which meet at a switched crossing $\mathbf{x}$.
 We write $t, b$ for the top and bottom strand of one eye, and $t', b'$ for the top and bottom of the other.
 Fix a sufficiently thin vertical strip containing $x$ and no other crossings, and without loss of generality let $t$ be above $t'$ in this strip.
 Then the crossing is said to be {\em normal} so long as the vertical order in which $t, b, t', b'$ meet the left or equivalently right boundary of the strip is {\em not} $t t' b b'$, i.e. it is either $tt'b'b$ or $tbt'b'$.
 Or in other words, the vertical strip meets the two eyes in a way that a vertical strip might meet the two eyes of a two-eye unlink.

 If a plane isotopy does not preserve the relative positions of the $x$-coordinates of the cusps and crossings, it will not necessarily carry a normal ruling to a normal ruling.
-However the number of normal rulings is in fact a Legendrian invariant, and indeed so is the `ruling polynomial,' which is the generating polynomial in the variable $z$ such that the coefficient of $z^i$ is the number of normal rulings whose filling surface has Euler characteristic $i$ \cite{ChP, Ru, K}.\footnote{I think it is $-i$ in the literature.}
+However the number of normal rulings is in fact a Legendrian invariant, and indeed so is the `ruling polynomial,' which is the generating polynomial in the variable $z$ such that the coefficient of $z^i$ is the number of normal rulings whose filling surface has Euler characteristic $i$ \cite{ChP, Ru, K}.

 It is {\em not} generally true that the ruling underlying a ruling filtration is always normal, even for the trefoil.
 For example, the object with $l_1 = l_4$ in Example \ref{ex:rainbowtrefoil} has a large eye sub-sheaf corresponding to the non-normal ruling whose unique switch is the middle crossing.
 However, for positive braid closures in the plane, we will see in Proposition \ref{prop:oneruling} there is a natural condition on ruling filtrations which can be imposed to ensure that (1) every rank one object admits a unique ruling filtration of this kind and (2) the underlying ruling is normal.